Wurtsmith Air Museum opens for the season

-OSCODA — On Saturday, May 21, the Wurtsmith Air Museum, located on Van Ettan St. on the former Wurtsmith Air Force Base (WAFB), welcomed visitors for the 2022 season.
+OSCODA – Wurtsmith Air Museum, located on Van Ettan St. on the former Wurtsmith Air Force Base (WAFB), welcomed visitors for the 2022 season on Saturday, May 21.
 The museum’s reopening coincides annually with Armed Forces Day.
 The museum will be open on Fridays, Saturdays and Sundays from 11 a.m. to 3:00 p.m. until October.

 The venue’s 2022 events include Welcome Home Weekend, scheduled for June 25 and 26; the Copland Memorial Golf Outing, taking place on July 16; and the Fly-In and Pancake Breakfast on August 20 and 21.
 The museum will close for the 2022 season on October 16.